 6. The Bible says that the disciples ran away.
 I wonder what thoughts were going through their minds.

-7. I wonder what thoughts were going through the mind of Jesus when the disciples ran away.
+7. I wonder what thoughts were going through the mind of Jesus.

 1. Retell the story in sections.
 The story can be divided into scenes, with children working on different ones in pairs or individually.
 These can be hung together in your classroom if you like.
 Scenes would include the entrance of Jesus into Jerusalem, Jesus teaching in the temple, an illustration of the parable of the widow's offering, the Last Supper, Jesus praying in the garden, Jesus' arrest.